obrien-lab-psu/Failure-to-Form_Native_Entanglements/Modeling_Odds_of_Misfolding/README.md

 # Modeling_Odds_of_Misfolding
 Here we model the log-odds of observing a change in proteolysis suseptibility (i.e. misfolding) as a function of the amino acid composition and the region of the protein it was observed in (i.e. entangled region or non-entangled region).
-We use logistic regression and fit the following model using the maximal likelihood optimiztion method.

-$$
-\text{log(odds)} \approx B_0 + B_1 \cdot X_1 + B_2 \cdot X_2
-$$

 ## General workflow
 ```mermaid